 Are you a flusher or a binner?

-Flushing pads and tampons cause sewer blockages.
-Worse, many end up in the sea and washed up on beaches.
+Flushing pads and tampons down the toilet causes sewer blockages.
+Worse, many pads and tampons end up in the sea and washed up on beaches.
 It has been estimated that 1.5‐2 billion menstrual items are flushed down Britain’s toilets [PDF] each year.
 The great majority of these products end up incinerated or in landfill.

 Figures from the Marine Conservation Society reveal that on average, 4.8 pieces of menstrual waste are found per 100 metres of beach cleaned.
 For every 100m of beach, that amounts to 4 pads, panty-liners and backing strips, along with at least one tampon and applicator.

 Not really the bucket-and-spade family beach holiday one would hope for.

 And of course plastic breaks down into smaller and smaller pieces.
 Microplastics are defined as pieces smaller than 5 milimetres.
 Microplastics found on our beaches and in the ocean come from 2 sources: